rodekruis/data-service-catalogue/docs/registration/registration.md

 !!!
 Important "Who can perform actions in this page ?"
     Program Manager, CVA Officer and CVA Manager can perform actions and view this page.
     Additional users may be granted only View permission on this page.
-Learn more about Users & Roles [here](../users/users-roles-page.md)
+[Learn more about Users & Roles](../users/users-roles-page.md)

 ___
 Need further assistance ?
 Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.